sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 And some apps do not need special support because they already support [universal links](https://developer.apple.com/ios/universal-links/):
 - [Quip](https://quip.com)
+- Maps (the built-in app)
+- Overcast

+*Universal links also prevent Velja from letting you open a link in the browser instead of the app.*

 If your favorite service is in the above list, I would recommend contacting them and asking them to support opening a link directly in their app.
 That means being able to run the command `open -a AppName https://foo.com/link-to-project-or-meeting`.